Pregnant widow left 'heartbroken': Alleged murder victim had son due in six weeks

 But now that unborn child, Olliver, will grow up having never met his father, Jacob Mills Ramsay.

-The body of alleged murder victim Ramsay, 33, was found at an Upper Kina Rd Property in Oaonui, South Taranaki, on Sunday.
+The body of alleged murder victim Ramsay, 33, was found at an Upper Kina Rd property in Oaonui, South Taranaki, on Sunday.

 Two men, aged 18 and 39, have been charged with his murder.